-The Adjudicator has the power to rule on its own jurisdiction.
+The adjudicator has the power to rule on its own jurisdiction.

 Adjudicator to conduct adjudication

-The Adjudicator must conduct the adjudication in the manner the Adjudicator considers appropriate within the powers provided under SOP Clause 19.
+The adjudicator must conduct the adjudication in the manner the adjudicator considers appropriate within the powers provided under SOP Clause 19.

-When conducting an adjudication, the Adjudicator is not bound by the rules of evidence and may receive and take into account any relevant evidence or information, whether or not it would be otherwise admissible in a court of law.
+When conducting an adjudication, the adjudicator is not bound by the rules of evidence and may receive and take into account any relevant evidence or information, whether or not it would be otherwise admissible in a court of law.

-Powers of the Adjudicator
+Powers of the adjudicator

-The Adjudicator may—
+The adjudicator may—

 establish the procedures for conducting the adjudication proceedings;